uwePhillPhelps/IAP-2024/Tutorials/Part 2/12 - Algorithms and Program design.md

 4. Think carefully about where you might want to call setPlayOrder().

-## Program 4: Generative music sampler
+## Program 4: Generative music

-You are supplied with the start of a very basic generative music application (<a href="https://github.com/Sjhunt93/IAP-2018-2019/tree/master/Code%20Exercises/Tutorial%2012/Generative%20Music%20Application">available here</a>).
-However, it does not (objectively) sound very good.
+You are supplied with the start of a very basic generative music application available here [Tutorial 12 Generative Music Application code](../../Code%20Exercises/Tutorial%2012/Generative%20Music%20Application).
+However, it does not sound very good.
 There are a number of things we can do to improve this application.